 For home use you might want to get 480GB or 960GB SSD’s.

-As part of the process of creating these nodes we helped SMC create a new bracket to hold the SSD’s and modify the case to allow for up to 4 SSD’s per node, or 2 SSD’s with an NVIDIA P4 GPU card.
+As part of the process of creating these nodes we helped SMC create a new bracket to hold the SSD’s and modify the case to allow for up to 4 SSD’s per node.
 These wasn’t part of the original SMC design, but I’m glad to report it is now part of their standard SKU’s.
 It was great seeing the work the skunkworks engineering team and SMC did to create this solution.

 As I stated before, the small E300 nodes are not officially supported for production use, they are not a Nutanix node that you can buy from Nutanix.
 However you can buy them, and Nutanix Community Edition will work great on them.
 If you think we should have these as an officially supported Nutanix solution and you see a massive demand for this type of solution for your business, or someone you know (perhaps a large global training provider, large global telco, large global retailer, large global hotel chain???), then please contact your local Nutanix partner or local Nutanix account team and let them know.
 We can’t make any promises, but we’re using these ourselves internally for our SE’s and training needs and for test labs for some of our engineers.
 Of course these make great home lab units.
 You can have 1 node, 3 nodes, or more nodes.
 The sky is really the limit!